 - Korean Beef Lettuce Wraps Appetizer which I make every year on New Year’s Eve

-- Korean BBQ Burgers with Pickled Onions, Radishes and Miso Mayonnaise – the only burgers my family ever want; and my new favorite weeknight dinner:
+- Korean BBQ Burgers with Pickled Onions, Radishes and Miso Mayonnaise – the only burgers my family ever want.

-- Korean Chicken Stew with Gochujang Sauce – A favorite quick and easy weeknight dinner.
+- Korean Chicken Stew with Gochujang Sauce – A favorite easy weeknight dinner.

 Here’s the recipe for Korean bibimbap.
 If you make this I hope you’ll come back to leave a star rating and a comment.
 I’d love to know what you think!Print

-Korean rice bowl with delicious Bulgogi marinated beef, assorted vegetables and fried eggs on top.
+Korean rice bowls with Bulgogi marinated beef, crisp rice, assorted vegetables and fried eggs.

 - Prep Time: 45 mins

 - Total Time: 1 hour 15 mins

 - Method: Sauté

 - Cuisine: Korean